tinythings/sysinspect/docs/global_config.rst

     Port of Master's fileserver.
 By default it is set to ``4201``.

-``modules.fastsync``
+``modules.autosync``

     Modules are always automatically synchronised at Minion boot.
 However, it requires full recalculation of each module's SHA256 checksum and it might take a while, if you have a lot of modules and they are big.
+    This value has the following options:

+    - ``full`` - full recalculation of all modules' SHA256 checksums.
+This is the default value.

+    - ``fast`` - read cached SHA256 checksums.
+If the checksum is not in the cache, it will be calculated and stored in the cache.

+    - ``shallow`` - no recalculation of the modules' SHA256 checksums, only verify if the module file is present.
+However, it will not ensure that the module is what is actually expected.
+This is useful for the embedded systems with read-only root filesystem, where the modules are kept in the ``/usr/share/sysinspect/modules`` directory (default).

-    If enabled, however, Minion will only check if module is present and if it is, it will not recalculate the checksum.
-By default it is set to ``false``.
+    By default it is set to ``full``.

 Example configuration for the Sysinspect Minion: